 Girl Scouts of the USAMountains to Midlands Troop #1021 meets in the Slater Hall Annex on Thursday nights at 6:00pm.
 Contact Linda Medlin (864) 561-4133 for more information.

 Senior ActionSenior Action- North Greenville meets in the Slater Hall annex.
 Senior Action provides a time for fellowship, activities, and Lunch for active independent seniors of northern Greenville County.
 Senior Action meets every weekday, except Tuesdays and holidays, from 9am to 1pm (Lunch is served at 12pm).
 To find out more about Senior Action, call Rebecca Farmer, Site Coordinator, at 864-498-8252, or check out their web site or their Facebook.

 Living Water Martial Arts at Slater HallRev.
 Scott Catoe teaches karate on Monday nights at 6pm.
 Visit Living Water Marital Arts at Slater Hall on Facebook.

 Slater Hall Citizens' Committee operates solely with the aid of volunteers, and we are happy to recieve new volunteers.
-The Committee meets on the third Thursday of each month at 6:00 pm at Slater Hall.
-The planned dates are as follows, but meetings are occasionally changed due to upcoming events or unforeseen conflicts.
 If you would like to volunteer, but cannot make it to the regularly scheduled meetings, or want an update, E-mail us.